Support in North Carolina (2026)

 Enforcing Child Support

 North Carolina enforces child support through the Child Support Enforcement Program operated by the North Carolina Department of Health and Human Services.
-Enforcement tools include wage withholding, interception of tax refunds, suspension of driver’s licenses and professional licenses, passport denial, credit bureau reporting, liens on property, and contempt of court proceedings.
+Available enforcement tools include:

 Alimony in North Carolina